 In myasthenia gravis, the immune system makes antibodies that block, change, or destroy some of the acetylcholine receptors on the membrane of the muscle cell, preventing the acetylcholine from doing its job.
 As a result, a person experiences muscle weakness.

 Myasthenia gravis can't be cured and without treatment can be deadly.
-Death is rare nowadays, though, since there are treatments available to improve symptoms.
+Death is rare nowadays, though, since treatments to improve symptoms are available.
 For example, medications that suppress the production of antibodies by the immune system may be administered.
 This prevents the attack on the acetylcholine receptors.

 The link between the thymus gland and myasthenia gravis isn't clear, but there are often changes in the gland in people with the disease.
 Not only is the gland often unusually large in relation to the patient's age, but it may also develop an abnormal structure, including the presence of clumps of immune system cells.
 It's thought that in many cases of myasthenia gravis the thymus gland directs the production of the antibodies that attack the acetylcholine receptors.